jacob-church/signal/edu/v6/MEMORY_MANAGEMENT.md

 });
 ```

-This means that an Effect can _lose sight_ of some of it's Producers, and thus
+This means that an Effect can _lose sight_ of some of it's `Producer`s, and thus
 be unable to unwatch them when disposal time comes around.
 Therefore, the
 responsible thing to do is to make sure those dependencies are unwatched when
 the dependencies are dropped.
 (There's a clue that we should do this in the